-Step 2: Now, keep holding the reset button, and unplug the router.
+Step 2: Now, while continuing to hold the Reset button, unplug the router.
 Wait for 30 seconds.

 If the router is currently plugged into any network, unplug it — we don’t need any Ethernet cables for a repeater.
 Now connect to the router wirelessly.
 The default SSID will be “dd-wrt,” and you’ll need to set an admin username and password.

-Step 1: First, head to the “Wireless” section and click the “Basic” tab.
+Step 1: First, head to the Wireless section and click the Basic Settings tab.

 Step 6: Give the new virtual interface a unique SSID.
-We used “Potcasting-Repeater,” but you can use whatever name you like.
+We used Potcasting-Repeat, but you can use whatever name you like.
 Just don’t use the same name as your primary network.

-Step 7: Hit “Save,” but do not hit Apply just yet.
+Step 7: Hit* Save*, but do not hit Apply Settings just yet.
 You should wait until you’re completely finished.

-With all of this done, go back to every page you configured and make sure all of the settings are correct.
-When you’re sure everything is right, hit the “Apply” button.
+Step 13: With all of this done, go back to every page you configured and make sure all of the settings are correct.
+When you’re sure everything is right, hit the Apply Settings button.
 Your router will restart, and eventually, you’ll see the SSID you chose earlier for your repeater.
 Connect to it, and verify that your internet is working by heading to the Digital Trends website (or any other).
 If it works, you now have a wireless repeater!